Skip to content

 exiftool-original-metadata.csv

-Create this file before converting scans or moving files.
+Create this file before moving files.
 It records technical metadata from the original scan files or original source image files while they are still in their source-state folder structure.

 Keep exiftool-original-metadata.csv with the item metadata.